 Throughout her teaching career, Dr. McCarty has pursued her own life-long learning.
 Her credentials include a B.S. in Elementary Education from Texas Western College (now UTEP); a M.S. with a Language Arts focus from the University of Alaska, Anchorage; a M.S. with an Early Childhood Special Needs focus from the University of Washington, and an Ed.D. in Teaching, Curriculum, and Learning Environments from Harvard University.

-Dr. McCarty currently resides in Woodson, Illinois where she is active in volunteer work for the Council for the Accreditation of Education Professionals (CAEP), and writes children's literature.
+Dr. McCarty currently resides in Woodson, Illinois where she writes children's literature.
 She also enjoys reading, gardening, and travel.

 EDUC 6160 - Early Childhood Dev elopment